Archy Lee: Biography

 Californians were outraged by the California Supreme Court decision.
 On March 5, 1858, Stovall, although legally successful, tried to sneak Lee out of the state by boat.
-Abolitionists and San Francisco police discovered the plan and climbed aboard the Orizaba (a ship) to rescue Lee.
+Abolitionists and San Francisco police discovered the plan and climbed aboard the Orizaba (ship) to rescue Lee.
 Stovall was arrested for kidnapping, a charge which challenged the California Supreme Court's decision that Lee was Stovall's property.

-In March 1858, a federal court, the U.S. District in San Francisco, overturned the California Supreme Court decision, holding that Lee was a free man.
+In March 1858, a federal court, the US District in San Francisco, overturned the California Supreme Court decision, holding that Lee was a free man.

 Stovall then argued to United States Commissioner William Penn Johnson that Lee was in violation of the Fugitive Slave Act of 1850.
 On April 14, 1858, a final trial held that Lee had crossed no state lines to escape, and Lee was finally declared a free man.
 According to the Sacramento Daily Union, Archy Lee's case was the first case of the kind ever broached in California.

-Archy Lee took advantage of his freedom and moved to Canada during the Fraser River Gold Rush in 1858.
-He is believed to have died of illness in British Columbia, Canada in 1873.
+Some thought Lee took advantage of his freedom, and moved to Canada during the Fraser River Gold Rush in 1858.
+On November 6, 1873, Lee was found sick at the Yolo Bypass in Sacramento, California, he buried himself in the sand trying to keep warm after camping for an extended period, and was taken to the county hospital.
+Lee is thought to have died in the county hospital shortly after.

+Legacy

+The book The Negro Trail Blazers of California (1919) by Delilah Beasley contains information about Lee.
+He was subject of the book, Archy Lee: A California Fugitive Slave Case (1969) by Rudolph M. Lapp, which was selected by the Book Club of California in spring of 1969.